agra-uni-bremen/symex-vp-riot/README.md

 	$ make -C <application>

-Afterwards, a compiled application can be executed with `symex-vp`.
+Afterwards, a compiled application can be executed with SymEx-VP.
-Assuming that `symex-vp` is in `$PATH`, simply run the following command to execute one of the provided applications:
+Assuming that SymEx-VP is in `$PATH`, simply run the following command to execute one of the provided applications:

 	$ make -C <application> simulate

-By default, applications are executed with a five minute time budget and ~symex-vp` stops executing upon encountering the first error.
+By default, applications are executed with a five minute time budget and SymEx-VP stops executing upon encountering the first error.

 # Description

-As described in the `symex-vp` repo, there are basically [three aspects][symex-vp usage] regarding the employment of VP-based concolic software testing.
+As described in the SymEx-VP repo, there are basically [three aspects][symex-vp usage] regarding the employment of VP-based concolic software testing.
 The following listing briefly explains how these aspects are implemented in the RIOT context.